dswcrispr/Basic-ML-with_R/Cousera_ML_Assignment/Coursera_ML_Assginment7.md

 ```

 From the reconstruction, we can observe that the general structure and appearance of the face are kept while the fine details are lost.

-PCA consists of two computational steps: First, we compute the covariance matrix of the data.